-I was immediately intrigued by this one because the dough for this one is a yeast dough.
+I was intrigued to try this recipe because the dough for this one is a yeast dough.
 As you can tell though, it’s not a yeast dough in the bread sense.
 It’s more a yeast dough in the pastry sense.
-So for anyone who is not completely comfortable with yeast, let me assure you that this one needs little in the way of kneading and just one short rest, before it is rolled out like a pie pastry.
+So for anyone who is not completely comfortable with yeast, let me assure you that this one needs little in the way of kneading and just one short rest, before it is rolled out like a pie dough.
 And the enriched dough rolls beautifully, so it’s super easy to work with.

 So enough about that, I need to tell you what it tastes like!
 Think Pop Tart-ish, with a lightly sweet, buttery crust.
 And with the jam filling, it’s a perfect breakfast pastry or with afternoon tea.